 The ALH Visual Arts Program includes an annual exhibition series, a public art series featuring “The Esplanade Project,” and temporary public art sculptures on the ALH patio, and an annual artist centered convening titled “Charge.”

-• Embrace relevancy to conversations in contemporary art
+- Relevancy to current dialogues in contemporary art

 ALH utilizes a hybrid selection process which employs a combination of:

 - Blind open call in an effort to be open and democratic

 - Artist advisory board input to ensure ALH is reflective, relevant and responsive to the local community